isomerpages/mpa-seathedifference/_for-jobseekers/Career Conversion Programme (CCP).md

 *   New job role trained for under the CCP should be substantially different from previous job role, hence require reskilling for career switch
 *   Meet employer or course-specific selection criteria, where applicable

-Beyond the general eligibility criteria for the CCP, applicants should also not be:
+Beyond the general eligibility criteria for the CCP, applicants should not be:

 *   Shareholders of the participating company or its related entities
 *   Immediate ex-employees of the participating company or its related entities